RSWAIN1486/real-estate-voice-ai-fe/README.md

 - Property filtering by location, price, bedrooms, and more (using agent's knowledge)
 - Property results displayed directly in chat interface
 - Responsive design for desktop and mobile devices
+- Frontend-only mode for easy deployment without a backend server

 ## Project Structure